simsoba-research/simsoba-research.github.io/_publications/2009-10-01-paper-title-number-1.md

 $$

-This formulation yields smooth gradients for small residuals and suppresses the influence of extreme errors, contributing to stable and robust optimization.
+This formulation yields smooth gradients for small residuals and suppresses the influence of extreme errors, contributing to stable optimization.

 ---